Mead Art Museum

-Mead Art Museum houses the fine art collection of Amherst College in Amherst, Massachusetts.
-Opened in 1949, the building is named after architect William Rutherford Mead (class of 1867), of the prestigious architectural firm McKim, Mead & White.
+Mead Art Museum houses the fine art collection of Amherst College in Amherst, Massachusetts, US.
+Opened in 1949, the building is named after architect William Rutherford Mead (class of 1867), of architectural firm McKim, Mead & White.
 His wife, Olga Kilyeni Mead, left her entire estate to Amherst College.
-The museum, a member of Museums10, is free and open to the public.
+The museum, a member of Museums10, is open to the public free of charge.